rainjs/rainjs/doc/source/server/messaging_intents.rst

    {"action": "com.rain.test.serverside.INLINE_LOGGING",
      "category": "com.rain.test.general",
      "type": "server",
-     "provider": "/controller/intents/inline_logging.js",
+     "controller": "/controller/intents/inline_logging.js",
      "method": "doLogging"}
     ...]

 The client will receive a json representation of data returned by the server side controller.
-Provider for this intent is relative to component root path.
+Controller for this intent is relative to component root path.
 As you can see in the code snippet above you also need to specify method attribute.
 Each method specified in there must have the following signature::